-AED standard or equivalent and the VEFR educational standards, but will not exceed the scope of practice for the EMR level of licensure. - 12.2.2 For all license levels, the Vermont EMS scope of practice at the current level is based on the NHTSA's National Scope of Practice Model and National EMS Education Standards for that level. - 12.2.3 The scope of practice for paramedics that have been previously approved for an expansion of their scope of practice to the level of Advanced Paramedic, for critical care transfer services are subject to the following terms and conditions until December 31, 2018 2023: - 12.2.3.1 Successful completion prior to July 1, 2015 of a Critical Care Paramedic course approved by the Department; - 12.2.3.2 Department approval of a program of continuing education for expanded scope skills and procedures; - 12.2.3.3 Endorsement by the EMS district medical advisor; - 12.2.3.4 Department approval of protocols for the expanded scope skills and procedures; - 12.2.3.5 Department approval of a quality assurance/quality improvement program related to the expanded scope of practice; and - 12.2.3.6 Expanded scope of practice medications shall be limited to peripheral intravenous administration and nutritional preparations. - 12.2.4 Paramedics may be approved for an expansion of their scope of practice to the level of Critical Care Paramedic, for critical care transfer services subject to the following terms and conditions:
+- 11.2.1 The Vermont EMS scope of practice at the current level is based on the National Scope of Practice and National EMS Education Standards for that level. - 11.2.2 The scope of practice for paramedics that have been previously approved for an expansion of their scope of practice to the level of Advanced Paramedic, for critical care transfer services are subject to the following terms and conditions until December 31, 2018: - 11.2.2.1 Successful completion prior to July 1, 2015 of a Critical Care Paramedic course approved by the Department; - 11.2.2.2 Department approval of a program of continuing education for expanded scope skills and procedures; - 11.2.2.3 Endorsement by the EMS district medical advisor; - 11.2.2.4 Department approval of protocols for the expanded scope skills and procedures; - 11.2.2.5 Department approval of a quality assurance/quality improvement program related to the expanded scope of practice; and

-- 12.2.1.1 Successful completion of a Critical Care Paramedic course or examination approved by the Department; - 12.2.1.2 Department approval of a program of continuing education for expanded scope skills and procedures; - 12.2.1.3 Endorsement by the EMS district medical advisor; - 12.2.1.4 Department approval of a quality assurance/quality improvement program related to the expanded scope of practice; and - 12.2.1.5 Expanded scope of practice medications and procedures shall be limited to those approved by the department. - 12.2.5 The NHTSA National EMS Scope of Practice Model, as established and periodically updated, is hereby incorporated by reference. - 12.2.6 The National EMS Scope of Practice Model establishes a minimum requirement for each certification level upon which the Department may build and adjust the Vermont statewide scope of practice.
-An EMS agency or district board may request authorization from the Department for procedures, interventions, or pharmacology that exceeds the scope of practice for a level through the variance process. - 12.3 All EMS agencies that carry prescription drugs shall have a system approved by the district medical advisor for receiving, storing, safeguarding, rotating, and recording all prescription medications carried and used. - 12.4 The district medical advisor shall have the authority to approve, deny or condition the use of basic and advanced life support equipment or pharmacology used by EMS personnel, and to require skills verification and continuing education. - All EMS agencies shall have a quality improvement process in place that has been approved by the EMS district medical advisor. - 12.6 Emergency medical procedures shall be rendered only with appropriate medical direction.
-During the provision of off-line or on-line medical eontrol direction functions, a district medical advisor has the authority to halt or restrict the ability of licensed or certified personnel or students in emergency medical services courses to administer emergency medical treatment.
-The following conditions shall apply whenever a district medical advisor believes it is necessary to impose an ongoing restriction to the scope of practice of licensed or certified personnel or students: - 12.6.1 The district medical advisor shall put in writing and submit to the person the following information:
+- 11.2.2.6 Expanded scope of practice medications shall be limited to peripheral intravenous administration and nutritional preparations. - 11.2.3 Paramedics may be approved for an expansion of their scope of practice to the level of Critical Care Paramedic, for critical care transfer services subject to the following terms and conditions: - 11.2.3.1 Successful completion of a Critical Care Paramedic course or examination approved by the Department; - 11.2.3.2 Department approval of a program of continuing education for expanded scope skills and procedures; - 11.2.3.3 Endorsement by the EMS district medical advisor; - 11.2.3.4 Department approval of a quality assurance/quality improvement program related to the expanded scope of practice; and - 11.2.3.5 Expanded scope of practice medications and procedures shall be limited to those approved by the department. - 11.2.4 The NHTSA National EMS Scope of Practice Model, as established and periodically updated, is hereby incorporated by reference. - 11.2.5 The National EMS Scope of Practice Model establishes a minimum requirement for each certification level upon which the Department may build and adjust the Vermont statewide scope of practice.
+An EMS agency or district board may request authorization from the Department for procedures, interventions, or pharmacology that exceeds the scope of practice for a level through the variance process. - 11.3 All EMS agencies that carry prescription drugs shall have a system approved by the district medical advisor for receiving, storing, safeguarding, rotating, and recording all prescription medications carried and used. - 11.4 The district medical advisor shall have the authority to approve, deny or condition the use of basic and advanced life support equipment or pharmacology used by EMS personnel. - 11.5 All EMS agencies shall have a quality improvement process in place approved by the EMS district medical advisor. - 11.6 Emergency medical procedures shall be rendered only with appropriate medical direction.
+During the provision of off-line or on-line medical control functions, a district medical advisor has the authority to halt or restrict the ability of licensed personnel or students in emergency medical services courses to administer emergency medical treatment.
+The following conditions shall apply whenever a district medical advisor believes it is necessary to impose an ongoing restriction to the scope of practice of licensed personnel or students: - 11.6.1 The district medical advisor shall put in writing and submit to the person the following information: